forestgrape/coronavirus/economics.md

 * Support Salaries (the businesses are supported to pay the salaries.
 The businesses profit since they can keep the employees and thus are ready to restart)
 * Liquidity measures: Credit scheme or guarantees

 > // Short-term support in case of sudden changes can be adequate to prevent disruption.
 Mid-term and long-term, credit markets mostly work for businesses.
 Businesses providing important social services can be considered worth supporting.
-However subsidizing important social services directly is an alternative  (i.e. support all providing important social services but coupled to requirements on the services).
+However subsidizing important social services independent of any crisis is an alternative  (i.e. support those providing social services but with requirements on the services).

 #### Pro/Contra
 [in work]